cvxopt/cvxopt/doc/source/spsolvers.rst

-In the functions listed above, the default values of the control parameters described in the CHOLMOD user guide are used, except for :cdata:`Common->print` which is set to 0 instead of 3 and :cdata:`Common->supernodal` which is set to 2 instead of 1.
+In the functions listed above, the default values of the control parameters described in the CHOLMOD user guide are used, except for :c:data:`Common->print` which is set to 0 instead of 3 and :c:data:`Common->supernodal` which is set to 2 instead of 1.
 These parameters (and a few others) can be modified by making an entry in the dictionary :attr:`cholmod.options`.
 The meaning of these parameters is as follows.